Allergic Rhinitis vs Sinusitis: How to Spot the Difference

 Introduction

-In this article, we explore the differences between allergic rhinitis vs sinusitis, how to distinguish between them, and when it may be time to seek medical advice for chronic nasal symptoms.
+In this article, we break down allergic rhinitis vs sinusitis, including clear symptom patterns, a quick self-check table, and when it may be time to seek medical advice in Singapore.

 Why These Conditions Are Often Confused